Topics in higher ramification theory I: ramification ideals: Preliminaries

 \sn 7) If $\cE=(L|K,v)$ is a nontrivial purely wild Galois extension, then $I_G$ is its largest ramification ideal.
 If in addition $\cE$ is of prime degree, then $I_G$ is its unique ramification ideal. \end{proposition} \begin{proof} 1) and 2) follow directly from the definitions of $G_I$ and $I_H\,$. \sn 3): If $I=I_H$, then it follows from part 1) that $H\subseteq G_I$.
 Thus $I=I_H\subseteq I_{G_I}\subseteq I$, so $I_{G_I}=I$.
 If $H=G_I$, then it follows from part 2) that $I_H\subseteq I$.
 Thus $H\subseteq G_{I_H}\subseteq G_I=H\,$, so $G_{I_H}=H$.

-\sn 4): If $I_H$ is a ramification ideal, then $I_H$ is nonzero and contained in $\cM_L\,$, hence by part 3), $H=G_{I_H}\subseteq G_{\cM_L}$ which is a nontrivial higher ramification group.
-This shows that $\varphi$ sends ramification ideals to nontrivial higher ramification groups.
+\sn 4): If $I_H$ is a ramification ideal, then $I_H$ is nonzero and contained in $\cM_L\,$, hence $H$ is nontrivial and by part 3), $H=G_{I_H}\subseteq G_{\cM_L}\,$, so $G_{I_H}$ is a higher ramification group.
+This shows that $\varphi$ sends ramification ideals to higher ramification groups.